grpc/proposal/L46-core-tls-credential-API.md

 ## Abstract

-This proposal aims to provide the following security features in a new TLS credential API:
+This proposal aims to provide the following features in a new TLS credential API:
 1. credential reloading: reload transport credentials periodically from various sources, e.g. from credential files, or users' customized Provider implementations, without shutting down
-2. custom authorization check: optionally bypass the certificate check, bypass the hostname check on the client side, and perform an additional per-connection authorization callback at the end of authentication
+2. custom authorization check: support the following cases
+    - on the client side:
+        - perform both the certificate and default hostname check(default option)
+        - perform certificate check but skip default hostname check(a custom authorization check is mandatory)
+        - skip both certificate check and default hostname check(a custom authorization check is mandatory)
+        - perform a custom authorization check, if needed
+    - on the server side:
+        - perform a custom authorization check, if needed
 3. TLS version configuration: optionally configure the minimum and maximum of the TLS version that will be used in the handshake

 ## Background